miranda-ng/miranda-ng/plugins/WhenWasIt/docs/readme.txt

-WhenWasIt birthday reminder plugin v.0.3.3.4
-Copyright © 2006-2011 Cristian Libotean
+﻿WhenWasIt birthday reminder plugin v.0.3.3.4 Copyright © 2006-2011 Cristian Libotean
 Thanks go to Angeli-Ka for the icons.